dbazile/gmoter/README.md

 ![screenshot](/screenshot.png)

-Just a one-file emoticon picker.
+Just a one-file emoticon picker for Gnome.
 Bind it to a keyboard shortcut and carry on.

-Maybe this goes away one day when [this](https://wiki.gnome.org/Design/OS/Emoji) becomes an official Gnome feature. :)
+Hopefully this can go away one day when [this](https://wiki.gnome.org/Design/OS/Emoji) becomes an official Gnome feature. :)